DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 He said in voice that could be only heard by Jeanne.
 And it seemed that Resistance's commander shoulders dropped down a bit...
-Or so it seemed to Kay.
+Or so it seemed to Kai.
 But in that instance.

 "Bastard, what are you doing to Jeanne!"

 "Get away!
 Jeanne-sama, are you all right?"

-Kay has been taken by shoulders and dragged away from Jeanne by her subordinates.
+Kai has been taken by shoulders and dragged away from Jeanne by her subordinates.

-"H-hey, Kay, what are you doing!?"
+"H-hey, Kai, what are you doing!?"

 "You!
 Why you suddenly lunged toward Jeanne-sama...
 We're really sorry, Jeanne-sama.
 He is not bad guy, really!"

-While being hold between Saki and Ashlan, Kay could only watch Resistance's Commander leaving with dumbfounded look on his face.
+While being hold between Saki and Ashlan, Kai could only watch Resistance's Commander leaving with dumbfounded look on his face.

 -------------------------------------------------------------------------------